Daniel-Griffiths/Maruchi/README.md

 # Maruchi

-A tool which allows you to have multiple chat apps open at the once.
+A tool that allows you to have multiple chat apps open at the once.

 (Unfinished and still in development)